-Beginning with the first quarter of 2012, we changed our reporting units from dental, medical, animal health, international and technology to global dental, global medical, global animal health and global technology and value-added services.
+Beginning with the first quarter of 2012, we changed our reporting units from dental, medical, animal health, international and technology to global dental, global animal health, global medical and global technology and value-added services.

 These groups have been formed to provide distinct organizational focus for reaching and serving each practitioner segment with the benefits of a global perspective, as well as global product and service offerings and best practices.